Why the photo of a new, slimmer Adele makes women like me feel uncomfortable

 I envy the ability to transform, I envy the joy of having a teeny-tiny body and I envy the stream of compliments.
 I am absolutely jealous.
 I've been raised in a society that regards a small frame as the ultimate female achievement – how could I be anything other than jealous of those who manage to achieve what I myself have failed at so many times?

 There are plenty of people online who claim we should say nothing about Adele's body; that her weight is none of our business.
 And while I think that sentiment is admirable, it's just not realistic.
 As mid-sized women have so little representation in the public eye, Adele's body is fraught, political ground.
-Of course, I don't blame her for wanting to sunbathe in the approval that comes with weight loss, especially after spending a decade in an industry which celebrates conventional beauty, and shoved her into a Poncho during the early years of her career when she was at her physical biggest.
+Of course, I don't blame her for wanting to bathe in the approval that comes with weight loss, especially after spending a decade in an industry that celebrates conventional beauty and shoved her into a poncho during the early years of her career when she was at her physical biggest.

 Adele has every right to do what she likes with her body.
-But she's a global megastar, and that means that what she does with her body has a knock-on affect for the rest of us.
+But she's a global megastar and that means that what she does with her body has a knock-on effect for the rest of us.

 READ MORE: